Uomocosa/Leles-Standard-of-Combat/content/Notes & Images/Custom Character Creation.md

 *The reason i stole from CROWN and SKULL is essentially the system below*.

-[[SoC • Discord Bot - Thread • NEW CAMPAIGN]] are used to ‘buy’ every detail.
+[[SoC • Rules Chapter - NEW CAMPAIGN|Hero Points]] are used to ‘buy’ every detail.
 In this pages you’ll find everything you need to build a fully custom character.
 If you have an idea that isn’t listed, just work with your GM to add new bits.

 Create your custom character following the steps below.